MurtazaKhan24/CS4348-Projects/devlog.md

 Once the issue is found, I'll gradually increase the number of customers to 50 Also need to add the logic for limiting customers entry via the front door to 2 at a time.

+### April 10th 9:00pm
+Expanded the program to handle 10 customers, ran into some issues regarding the tellers reaching all of them but was able to figure it out

+Implementing logic where only 2 customers enter the bank at a time Adding a door semaphore of 2.
+Is taken when a customers enters, is freed when a customer leaves.
+Ran some tests to see if it works and works as intended

+Going to add check to see if all customers served, first add a customers served thread lock and increment once a teller is done with a customer.

+Boolean variable for checking if the total number of customers served is >= to total customers Ran some tests and works as intended